warestack/bda/session5/part-1/README.md

-### Lab1: Introduction to SQL
+### Lab5: Introduction to SQL

 #### What am I about to learn?

-Today's lab session is essential to have a solid start in this module.
+Today's lab session is essential for a solid start in this module.
 Make sure you complete all the tasks before the next class.

-Lab 1 part 1 focuses on how to:
+Lab 5 part 1 focuses on how to:

 **Part A**    Connect to the Google Cloud Platform and start the SQL server.